-Business Operations refers to organizational management responsibilities - conducting the annual audit, hiring staff, submitting financial reports to DOE, adopting annual Work Plan and annual budget, etc.
+Business Operations refers to organizational management responsibilities - conducting the annual audit, submitting financial reports to DOE, adopting annual Work Plan and annual budget, etc.

-1. Conduct Stewardship Council triennial review

-- 2. Work with DOE to ensure the Stewardship Council continues to meet the needs as the LSO for Rocky Flats. - 3.
-Operate Stewardship Council in compliance with state and federal regulations. - 4.
-Conduct financial audit. - 5.
-Prepare and adopt the annual work plan and the annual budget. - 6.
-Submit financial reports to DOE. - 7.
-Review and renew as necessary consulting agreements. - 8.
+- 1. Conclude the Stewardship Council's triennial review - 2.
+Amend bylaws to account for expansion of organizational membership. - 3.
+Appoint non-governmental members to the Stewardship Council. - 4.
+Work with DOE to ensure the Stewardship Council continues to meet the needs as the LSO for Rocky Flats. - 5.
+Operate Stewardship Council in compliance with state and federal regulations. - 6.
+Conduct financial audit. - 7.
+Prepare and adopt the annual work plan and the annual budget. - 8.
+Submit financial reports to DOE. - 9.
+Review and renew as necessary consulting agreements. - 10.
 Provide annual report on activities.